- Urges President to rejig security apparatus

 He also pointed out that the rate of economic growth is still far less than the rate of population growth.

 “If our economic growth rate is still lower than the rate of population growth poverty would remain endemic.
+On the economy, there is the challenge of high rate of poverty, inequality, access to credit and mortgage.

 “Mr President, I know deep in your heart and assessing the basis of our campaign the issue of inequality is primary.
 We don’t just want to grow the economy, create more wealth, we are also interested in who is benefiting from this wealth and what policy instruments are required to ensure that inequality is addressed and that the average Nigerian people particularly the masses that constitutes the electorate, benefit from the fruit of growth.”